 We are a party to agreements with Messrs.
-Addante, Raifman, and Patz providing that the executives are "at-will" employees.
+Barrett, Kershaw, Day, and Addante providing that the executives are "at-will" employees.
 These agreements provide that if the company terminates the employment of any of these executives without "cause" or if any of these executives resigns for "good reason" (as such terms are defined in the severance agreements) and prior to and not in connection with the consummation of a "sale transaction" (as such term is defined in the severance agreements), each such executive will be entitled to receive continuation of his then-current base salary for a specified period (12 months for Messrs.
-Addante and Raifman and eight months for Mr. Patz), a pro-rata bonus for the year of termination based upon the portion of the year worked and net of bonus amounts previously paid for the year, reimbursement of group health plan premiums for each of such executive and his respective dependents for a specified period (six months for Messrs.
-Addante and Raifman and three months for Mr. Patz), and supplemental vesting based on the principle that the executive shall receive credit for an additional period of service (12 months for Messrs.
-Addante and Raifman and six months for Mr. Patz).
-With respect to the 2014 grant of performance-based restricted stock, the award will remain outstanding for an additional six months to determine whether any applicable performance goal is achieved during that period.
-With respect to the 2015 and 2016 grants of Market Stock Awards, upon a termination of continuous service without cause or a resignation for good reason that occurs prior to and not in connection with a sale transaction, or upon the executive's death or disability, the measurement of stock price appreciation will occur as of such termination date and a pro-rata number of shares will be eligible to vest based on the number of days employed during the performance period.
-If the executive voluntarily terminates employment without "good reason", a pro-rata number of shares based on the number of days employed
+Barrett, Addante, and Day and six months for Mr. Kershaw), a pro-rata bonus for the year of termination based upon the portion of the year worked and net of bonus amounts previously paid for the year, reimbursement of group health plan premiums for each of such executive and his respective dependents for a specified period (12 months for Mr. Barrett, six months for Messrs.
+Addante and Day and three months for Mr. Kershaw), and supplemental vesting based on the principle that the executive shall receive credit for an additional period of service (12 months for Messrs.
+Barrett, Addante, and Day and six months for Mr. Kershaw).
+With respect to the 2014 grant of performance-based restricted stock to Mr. Addante, the award will remain outstanding for an additional six months to determine whether any applicable performance goal is achieved during that period.
+With respect to the 2016 grant of Market Stock Awards to Mr. Addante, upon a termination of continuous service without cause or a resignation for good reason that occurs prior to and not in connection with a sale transaction, or upon the executive's death or disability, the measurement of stock price appreciation will occur as of such termination date and a pro-rata number of shares will be eligible to vest based on the number of days employed during the performance period.
+If the executive voluntarily terminates employment without "good reason", a pro-rata number of shares based on the number of days employed during the performance period that will be eligible to vest based on actual performance measured at the end of the full performance period.
+In connection with Mr. Addante's role change after the appointment of Mr. Barrett as President and Chief Executive Officer, Mr. Addante received \$515,000 in August 2017 as liquidation of the cash severance obligation contained in his severance agreement.
+Mr. Addante's employment ended on June 30, 2018.